-Increased surface water diversions and (depending on geology) groundwater extractions can also affect stream hydrology.
+Surface water diversions and (depending on geology) groundwater extractions can also affect stream hydrology.
 Irrigated agriculture, dependant on both surface water and groundwater (including the Brazos alluvium aquifer), has historically been the largest user of water in the sub-basin.
 Water use for agriculture has declined over the past decades, however, and withdrawls for manufacturing and municipal use are now nearly as large as those for agriculture.
-Surface water diversions in the 12 counties have actually decreased from almost 655,000 acre-feet in 1980 to less than 420,000 acre-feet in 2000.
+Surface water diversions in the 12 counties have actually decreased (largely due to decreased agricultural demand) from almost 655,000 acre-feet in 1980 to less than 420,000 acre-feet in 2000.
 However, groundwater pumping has grown from less than 250,000 acre-feet in 1980 to almost 325,000 acre-feet in 2000.